 (Ct.
 App.
 1991).

 A county house of correction is subject to the safe place statute.
 Henderson v.
 Milwaukee County, 198 Wis.
 2d 747

 An alarm system does not relate to the structure of a building and therefore does not relate to a safe place of employment.
 It is a safety device that is the responsibility of the employer and not the building owner.
 Naaj v.
 Aetna Insurance Co., 218 Wis.
 2d 121

 (Ct.
 App.
 1998), 96-3640

 The obligation of a lessor of a building is limited to structural or physical defects.
 A temporary condition maintained by the lessee does not impose safe place liability on the lessor.
 Powell v.
 Milwaukee Area Technical College District Board, 225 Wis.
 2d 794

 (Ct.
 App.
 1999), 97-3040

-A defect is “structural" if it resulted from materials used in its construction or from improper layout or construction.
+A defect is “structural" if it results from materials used in its construction or from improper layout or construction.
 Conditions “associated with the structure" are those that involve the structure being out of repair or not being maintained in a safe manner.
 An owner sustains safe place liability for a structural defect regardless of knowledge of the defect, but with conditions related to the structure, no liability attaches without actual or constructive notice.
 Barry v.
-Employers Mutual Casualty Co.
-2001 WI 101
+Employers Mutual Casualty Co., 2001 WI 101

 , 245 Wis.
 2d 560